W427697/Discord-/docs/essentials/actions.md

 ### Via @storybook/test fn spy function

-The first and recommended way to write actions, is to use the `fn` function from `@storybook/test`.
-This package provides a utility to help mock and spy args, which is very useful for writing tests with the [play function](../writing-stories/play-function.md).
-You can mock your component's methods by assigning them with the `fn()` function:
+The recommended way to write actions is to use the `fn` utility from `@storybook/test` to mock and spy args.
+This is very useful for writing [interaction tests](../writing-tests/interaction-testing.md).
+You can mock your component's methods by assigning them to the `fn()` function:

 <!-- prettier-ignore-start -->